 Finally, and truth be told, everybody knows.
 It does not take Liz Truss’ message to Blinken to know who is behind all these attacks and the “plausible deniability” criterion as been made so thin as to become irrelevant.
 Here are just three examples illustrating this: (there are many more!)

-- Russian got the GPS tracking data from the drones which attacked the BSF
+- Russians got the GPS tracking data from the drones which attacked the BSF

 - The very visible and obvious Global Hawk monitoring flights over the Black Sea during that latest attack